marco-deltreppo/Sentiment-Analysis/README.md

 • McInnes, L, Healy, J, UMAP: Uniform Manifold Approximation and Pro- jection for Dimension Reduction, [link](https://arxiv.org/abs/1802.03426)

 • Universal Sentence Encoder, [link](https://arxiv.org/abs/1803.11175)

+### Research question and methodology
+The research question is whether it is possible to identify parent comment clus- ters in which the mean of sarcastic responses exceeds the subreddit mean.
+The methodology is based on the references cited.
+In order to work with textual data, parent comments are transformed into vectors using the Universal Sentence Encoder.
+Then with UMAP the dimensionality of the data is reduced from 512 dimensions to just 5 dimensions.
+The reason for the reduction is to be able to use HDBSCAN as a clustering algorithm.
+Once the clusters are identified, the intra-cluster mean of the label variable is calculated to identify the clusters with the most sarcastic responses and consequently the topics that attract the most sarcastic responses.